Josh Bell Player Props: Guardians vs. Yankees

 Josh Bell At The Plate

-- Bell has nine doubles, three home runs and 16 walks while batting .206.
+- Bell is hitting .202 with nine doubles, three home runs and 18 walks.

-- He has homered in 11.1% of his games this season, and 2.5% of his trips to the plate.
+- He has gone deep in three games this year (10.7%), leaving the park in 2.5% of his trips to the plate.

 - In 12 games this season, Bell has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this year (25.9%), but has had no multi-run games.
+- He has scored in seven games this season (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.